Heineken N.V.: Gerard Adriaan Heineken

 The Heineken company was founded in 1864 when the 22-year-old Gerard Adriaan Heineken bought a brewery known as De Hooiberg (the haystack) in Amsterdam.
-In 1869 Heineken switched to the use of bottom-fermenting yeast.
-In 1873 the brewery's name changed to Heineken's Bierbrouwerij Maatschappij (HBM), and opened a second brewery in Rotterdam in 1874.
+In 1868, the brewery is transferred from the Nieuwezijds Achterburgwal to the Stadhouderskade.
+In 1869, Heineken hired the experienced Bavarian brewer Wilhelm Feltmann, and switched to the use of bottom-fermenting yeast.
+In 1873 the brewery's name changed to Heineken's Bierbrouwerij Maatschappij (HBM), and opened a second brewery d’Oranjeboom (the Orange Tree) in Rotterdam in 1874.
 In 1886 Dr. H. Elion, a pupil of the French chemist Louis Pasteur, developed the "Heineken A-yeast" in the Heineken laboratory.
 This yeast is still the key ingredient of Heineken beer.

 Henry Pierre Heineken

 The founder's son, Henry Pierre Heineken, managed the company from 1917 to 1940, and continued involvement with the company until 1951.
 During his tenure, Heineken developed techniques to maintain consistent beer quality during large-scale production.

 After World War I, the company focused more and more on exports.
 Three days after Prohibition ended in the United States, the first Heineken shipment landed in New York.
 From that day on, Heineken has remained one of the most successful imported beer brands in the United States.